Works

 Oil on canvas · 150 × 120 cm · 2025

 A resting place in the Australian bush.
-The landscape collapses into the focal zone while the surrounding terrain dissolves into OAM orbital geometry, the wave state of the natural world rendered through geological and atmospheric structure.
+The rock collapses into the focal zone, sharp and warm, while the surrounding terrain dissolves into the wave state of the natural world, the light you see the whole scene by, held open at the edges.

 Available